ABE'S BEST MEAT PRODUCTS, CORPORATION

 Patent and Trademark policies on registration in US are generally the same because of the fact that they were drawn the Paris Convention Treaty of 1883.
 However, there are two things that make them different:

 a.
-Philippines is not a member of the Madrid Protocol[12].
+Philippines is not a member of the Madrid Protocol.
 This is the protocol relating to the Madrid Agreement Concerning the International Registration of Marks (Madrid Protocol) is an international treaty that allows a trademark owner to seek registration in any of the countries that have joined the Madrid Protocol by filing a single application, called an "international application."
 The International Bureau of the World Intellectual Property Organization, in Geneva, Switzerland administers the international registration system.
+The resulting "international registration" serves as a means for seeking protection in member countries, each of which apply their own rules and laws to determine whether or not the mark may be protected in their jurisdiction.
+Neither the Madrid Protocol nor the Madrid Agreement provide for registration of an "internationally effective" trademark.

 b.
 Trademark registration of a new business entity must register its trademark within the state it is already using in commerce.
 Should the company intend to transact business in other states and use its trademark, the company must file for a registration in the federal office or US Patent and trademark office.
 This, of course is required only when a company wishes to protect its trademark.